sylvia-cs/https-sylvia-cs.github.io-/projects/virus-simulator.md

 The simulator also attempts to model the importance of “flattening the curve” of viral outbreaks by setting hospital capacity and the corresponding higher mortality once a certain threshold of infected individuals is met.

 This project was developed using functional programming in OCaml.
 I developed mathematical functions to randomize the step sizes of moving persons, calculate probabilities, find the distance between persons, determine the gaussian mean, and keep a counter of total states in the population.
-This project also involved object-oriented programming and inherited classes, with a broad “Person” class and more specific classes for people in various states.
+This project also involved object-oriented programming and inherited classes, with a broad “Person” class and more specific classes to represent people in various states.

 <img src="{{ site.baseurl }}/assets/animation/simulation.gif">